Tired of not knowing what type of paint to choose for which surface? Check out this easy paint guide to find the right

-These two are traditionally used for furniture painting because they adhere really well and are so easy to use!
+This is traditionally used for furniture painting because it adheres really well and is easy to use!

 Due to the variety of new paints for furniture, you don’t see oil based paints used as much for furniture anymore.
 This doesn’t mean you can’t use them, they just aren’t used as much.

-Chalk paint and milk paint require a top coat because of their matte like finish.
+Chalk paint and milk paint require a top coat or sealer because of their matte like finish.
 It is not recommended to use either without one.

 Always follow the manufacturer’s instructions as far as using a top coat.